Discovery Klingons and Star Trek's Continuity

 The Evolution of Klingon Foreheads - fairly complete gallery and commentary

-Thanks to Chris for the hint about the STID Klingons with hair and to Charles Eavenson II for the mentions of Klingon hair.
+Thanks to Chris for the hint about the STID Klingons with hair and to Charles Eavenson II for the mentions of Klingon hair and claws.